What is the course about?

 This course is suitable if you are a complete beginner.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group activities.

 How will I be taught, and will there be any work outside the class?

-The course will be taught online, working with digital images from the British Museum collection.
-The activities will follow the traditional approach but will aim at a high level of student interaction with pair and group work.
+The course will combine remote learning activities with the viewing of objects from the British Museum collection.
+The remote learning activities will follow the traditional approach but will aim at a high level of student interaction with pair and group work.
 Students are expected to participate in the activities and to do homework every week.